adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

         * Secure Data Sharing & Interoperability
         * Energy-Efficient Alternatives Emerging
       * Cons
-        * Scalability Issues - Public blockchains can suffer from slow transaction processing times
+        * Public blockchains can suffer from slow transaction processing times
-        * Regulatory Compliance: Some industries have strict regulations that might conflict with blockchain’s immutable nature
+        * Some industries have strict regulations that might conflict with blockchain’s immutable nature
-        * Energy Consumption: Proof-of-Work blockchains consume significant energy, though newer models mitigate this.
+        * Proof-of-Work blockchains consume significant energy, though newer models mitigate this.

-3. Digital Signature
+2. Digital Signature
       * **Definition:**

          As an electronic analogue of a written signature, a digital signature provides assurance that: 1) the claimed signatory signed the information, and 2) the information was not modified after signature generation. - [NIST CSRC](https://csrc.nist.gov/projects/digital-signatures)

       * Why use it?
+        * Provides Data Integrity
+        * Ensures Authentication Without a Central Authority
+        * Prevents Man-in-the-Middle Attacks
+        * Enhances Security for Smart Contracts and DAO Governance
+        * Reduces Reliance on Centralized Key Management
       * What does it apply to?
+        * Blockchain and Cryptocurrencies
+        * Decentralized Finance and Smart Contracts
+        * Internet of Things Security
+        * Digital Contracts & Document Signing
+        * Decentralized Voting & Governance
       * Pros
+        * Enables Non-Repudiation
+        * Automates Trustless Transactions in Smart Contracts
+        * Enhances Privacy & Selective Disclosure
+        * Eliminates Single Points of Failure
       * Cons
+        * Private Key Management Complexity
+        * Signatures Cannot Be Changed or Revoked
+        * Dependence on a Secure Cryptographic Algorithm
+        * Potential for Signature Forgery with Poor Implementation

-5. Code Signing
+3. Code Signing
       * **Definition:**

          Digitally signing code provides both data integrity to prove that the code was not modified, and source authentication to identify who was in control of the code at the time it was signed.
 When the recipient verifies the signature, he is assured that the code came from the source that signed it, and that it has not been modified in transit. - [NIST CSWP](https://nvlpubs.nist.gov/nistpubs/CSWP/NIST.CSWP.01262018.pdf)